Baylor vs. BYU NCAA Football Odds, Plays and Insights | October 16, 2021

 Baylor Stats and Trends

-- When Baylor records more than 20.5 points, it is 4-1 against the spread and 5-0 overall.
+- When Baylor puts up more than 20.5 points, it is 4-1 against the spread and 5-0 overall.

-- Baylor is 3-1 against the spread and 4-0 overall when the team piles up over 367.8 yards.
+- In games that Baylor totals more than 367.8 yards, the team is 3-1 against the spread and 4-0 overall.

 - This year, the Bears have four turnovers, six fewer than the Cougars have takeaways (10).